oaaees/LichessPuzzleStormAnalysis/README.md

 5. The plots were made using [matplotlib](https://matplotlib.org/) and Data Analysis with [numpy](https://numpy.org/) and [pandas](https://pandas.pydata.org/)

 ## Results
+Remember that Lichess only records the highest score you've achieved!
 ____________________________________________________
 ### Bullet and Blitz
 ![Blitz/Bullet Results](/imgs/ResultBulletBlitz.png)